lstanard/american-spoon/readme.md

 12. Icomoon may not be the best long-term solution for icon fonts, explore another possibility
 13. Secondary nav disappears when you make the browser small, then big again
 14. Center the primary navigation with the shipping banner
+15. Images on the About page
+ - Use just 1 image per section (2, 1, 1, 2)
+ - Dynamically load in additional images via JS
+16. Let's talk about the product overlay/hover styling and get that nailed down
+ - Whole thing is a button, takes you to the "View product page"
+ - Move the "Add to cart" to the top of the button
+ - Add a "View product" button in the middle, where the add to cart button is now
+ - Put a cart icon inside of the "Add to cart" button, give it a rollover state.
+Maybe make a ghost button?
+17. Add a drop-down arrow to the recipes nav item

 Recipe page: